dogweather/forkful/content/en/bash/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in Bash allows you to automate data storage, logging, configuration settings, and more.
-It's a fundamental skill for shell scripting, enabling programmers to save the output of commands, script executions, or user input for reporting, processing, or future execution.

 ## How to:
 Bash provides straightforward methods for writing to a file.
 The most common are using redirection operators (`>`, `>>`) and the `tee` command.
 Here's a quick look at both techniques.

 Using redirection, you can write output directly to a file.
 The `>` operator writes content to a file, replacing it if it already exists, while `>>` appends to an existing file without deleting its content.